 You may download and install them manually by visiting the “Microsoft Update” link on the Microsoft website.

-For newer versions of Windows, such as Windows XP, you can turn on the “Automatic Updates” feature and allow the updates to be downloaded and installed automatically.
+For newer versions of Windows, such as Windows XP, you can turn on the “Automatic Updates” feature, which allows the updates to be downloaded and installed automatically.

 Either method works well.
 The “Automatic Updates” route takes the thought and work out of the process.
 Regardless of which way you choose, keeping Windows up to date is important.
 Out-of-date versions of Windows can leave your PC open to hackers and viruses.

 None of this applies if you are using Mac OS or LINUX.
 You are already using inherently more secure operating systems.
-However, it is still important to install updates and patches to these operating systems to be up to date and provide the best protection against unwanted intrusion.
+However, it is still important to install updates and patches to keep these operating systems up to date and provide the best protection against unwanted intrusion.

 It gets loaded onto your PC